 When it comes to child support, try to separate your ex from their income level while negotiating child support.
 Look at their salary and the amount of time they will be taking care of your child, and just that.
 Thinking about their spending habits may cause you to want to punish them for being frivolous or take advantage of them since they know how to save money.

 While it is essential for you to be reasonable throughout this whole process, if your ex-partner is not being reasonable in return, do not let that influence you to fight back or give in to demands that are not logical.
-Law Firm Arenson & Maas, PLC, says on its website that when filing for divorce there are an immense amount of legal issues that must be addressed.
-There is no need to complicate the process more than it needs to be.
+Law Firm Arenson Law Group, PC, says on its website that when filing for divorce there are an immense amount of legal issues that must be addressed.
+In an already complicated process, there is no need to further make things more difficult.